 “It is going to put the dream of home ownership in reach for more young Canadians,” she told reporters.

-Extending amortizations helps to reduce the monthly burden of carrying a mortgage, though a homeowner is likely to pay more in interest over the life of the loan.
+Extending amortizations helps to reduce the monthly burden of carrying a mortgage, though a homeowner is also likely to pay more in interest over the life of the loan.

-Because households have to put down more than 20 per cent upfront when purchasing a home with an uninsured mortgage, the current price cap for insured mortgages creates a significant barrier for Canadians looking to purchase a property worth more than $1 million.
+Because households have to put down more than 20 per cent upfront when purchasing a home with an uninsured mortgage, the current price cap for insured mortgages creates a significant obstacle for Canadians looking to purchase a property worth more than $1 million.

 In some of Canada’s most expensive housing markets, the average home price is already above that bar, making it difficult for some prospective buyers to save enough to ever own a home.